 Unconstrained Fixed Income

-Voya Strategic Income Opportunities Fund Quarterly Commentary - 4Q24
+Voya Strategic Income Opportunities Fund Quarterly Commentary - 1Q25

 Key Takeaways

-The Fund underperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index), on net asset value basis.
+The Fund outperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index), on a net asset value (NAV) basis.

 Unconstrained and flexible approach, investing broadly across the global debt markets.